typestyle/typestyle/README.md

 [![](https://raw.githubusercontent.com/typestyle/typestyle.github.io/source/public/images/book/cover.png)][book]

 ## Why
 You are probably here cause you are unhappy with your current workflow.
 So why not just jump to the [guide][book] and give it a go.
-If you [still need reasons we have quite a few][why]
+If you [still need reasons we have quite a few][why].

 [free-style]:https://github.com/blakeembrey/free-style
 [travis-image]:https://travis-ci.org/typestyle/typestyle.svg?branch=master